+'''

 >FROM=OLDMSTR.MGR.AR;TO=ARMSTR.MGR.AR;KEY=10

+'''

 The FCOPY subsystem can create a new KSAM XL file if the source file is a KSAM XL file and if no file characteristics need to be changed.
 To identify the type of file to be built as a KSAM XL file, the name is enclosed in parentheses.
 If the parentheses are not included, a standard file type is created.

 The following example creates a new master file, duplicating the file and key specifications from the original file ARMSTR.
-Note that the file name is enclosed in parentheses, identifying the file type of the new file as a KSAM XL file type. >FROM=ARMSTR.MGR.AR;TO=(ARMBACK.MGR.AR) Modifying Existing File Specifications While Copying A file equation can be used to modify file specifications of an existing file.
+Note that the file name is enclosed in parentheses, identifying the file type of the new file as a KSAM XL file type.

+'''

+>FROM=ARMSTR.MGR.AR;TO=(ARMBACK.MGR.AR)

+'''

+Loading Data to a KSAM64 File

+The FCOPY utility is also used to load data to a KSAM64 file.
+In order to copy data to a KSAM64 file, a file equation must first be referenced which specifies the KSAM64 file type

+For example:

+'''

+:FILE NEWKSM64; KSAM64

+:FCOPY FROM=OLDKSMXL; TO=(NEWKSM64)

+'''

+In the example above, the file equation overrides the FCOPY default of creating a KSAM XL file.

+This example also could be used to copy data from a CM KSAM file, or any other FROM file type.

+The FCOPY utility can also be used to retrieve data from a KSAM64 file (use the KSAM64 file as the FROM file) and to copy to a KSAM64 file with different attributes.
+The following example shows how a new larger KSAM64 file can be created from an existing, smaller KSAM64 file

+'''

+:FILE DATANEW; KSAM64; DISC=100000000

+'''

+'''

+:FCOPY FROM=DATA; TO=(DATANEW)

+'''

+Modifying Existing File Specifications While Copying

+A file equation can be used to modify file specifications of an existing file.
 The FCOPY subsystem can be used to copy data from an existing file into a new file using a back reference to the file equation for the new specifications.
 The following example copies data from the file DOC to a new KSAM XL file DOC1.
 The file type and key specifications for the new file are specified in the file equation.

+'''

+FILE DOC1=DOC1;KSAMXL;KEY=(b,1,4)

+FCOPY FROM=DOC;TO=DOC1;NEW

+'''

-FILE DOC1=DOC1:KSAMXL:KEY=(b.1.4) FCOPY FROM=DOC;TO=DOC1;NEW Building a KSAM XL File Programmatically The HPFOPEN and FOPEN intrinsics can be used within a program to create and open a KSAM XL file in a single step.
+Building a KSAM File Programmatically

+The HPFOPEN and FOPEN intrinsics can be used within a program to create and open a KSAM file in a single step.
 As with the BUILD command, file and key characteristics are provided as parameter data.

-Note The HPFOPEN intrinsic can be used only in an MPE/iX environment.
+NOTE The HPFOPEN intrinsic can be used only in an MPE/iX environment.
 If a program is to be developed for both MPE/iX and MPE V/E systems, the FOPEN intrinsic should be used.
 Refer to "Mixed Mode Operation" in Chapter 8 for information regarding cross development.

-The unique KSAM XL file and key characteristics are contained in an array that varies in length from 40 to 162 words.
-The format of the array is shown in Figure 2-5.
+The unique KSAM file and key characteristics are contained in an array that varies in length from 40 to 162 words.
+The format of the array is shown in Figure 2-9..
 Characteristics for a maximum of sixteen keys need to be specified in the array.
 Standard file characteristics are contained in the file options parameter of the intrinsic.

+Language ID

-Language IDEnter the three digit code for the native language that you desire.
+Enter the three digit code for the native language that you desire.
 To find out what languages can be accessed on your system, enter RUN NLUTIL.PUB.SYS.
 A list of languages and their IDs is displayed on the screen.
 Any of the listed language IDs can be entered in this field.

+Flag word

-Flag word The flag word contains two bytes defining the KSAM XL file characteristics:
+The flag word contains two bytes defining the KSAM file characteristics: